 Understanding, choosing, and implementing a Brand Architecture for your company is one of those hard things you have to do to make every other thing easier.
-And yes, creating and managing a brand architecture is very hard (and that is why we have Branding Agencies).
+And yes, creating and managing a brand architecture is very hard (and that is why we wrote this article.)

 Creating and managing a brand isn’t difficult because it involves creating something convoluted, but because it involves simplifying something very complex.

 What is Brand Architecture?

 In simple terms, it is about what and how a company chooses to brand itself – how they chose to organize and present themselves.
 Brand Architecture refers to the way a company organizes its teams, divisions, products, services, and subsidiaries.
 It is the way a company chose to execute its brand strategy.

 And while this sounds simple on the surface, it can drive one batty – especially when the organization is blitz-scaling. or already big.
 But this doesn’t mean a small business should ignore brand architecture, no. Brand architecture is essentially the “engine fine-tuning” of a business, and the earlier you get it right, the better for everyone.